dyno-might/dyno-might.github.io/_posts/2022-07-11-potato-diet.md

 ## 8. Predictions

 By any conceivable definition, "eat only potatoes" is a fad diet.
-And the history of previous dietary ideas leaves a trail of dead rushing out to the horizon.
+And the history of dietary ideas leaves a trail of dead rushing out to the horizon.
 Skepticism is warranted.

-I'm not particularly well-read on weight loss and diets, even by the loose standards of pseudonymous internet autodidacts.
-But I spent some time studying Wikipedia's [list of diets](https://en.wikipedia.org/wiki/List_of_diets).
-Here's what I found:
+Now, I'm not particularly well-read on weight loss and diets, even by the loose standards of pseudonymous internet autodidacts.
+But I spent some time studying Wikipedia's [list of diets](https://en.wikipedia.org/wiki/List_of_diets) and here's what I found:

 1. Low-fat diets work.
 2. Low-carb diets work.